 While we’re talking all things beverage… anyone who loves wine and travels will regularly run into the problem of how, exactly, to get their carefully curated collection of wine home.
-This six pack of wine protectors will take the worry out of transporting wine.
+This set of 3 wine protector sleeves and a bonus travel chiller bag will take the worry out of transporting wine.

-The cheapest travel gift on the list, this weighs in at an impressive $2.31 (and 0.3 ounces), but it will be worth far more than that to anyone who wants to pack along more than one memory card.
-This tiny case holds 20 memory cards (12 regular size slots and 8 larger slots for SD cards).
+The cheapest travel gift on the list, this weighs in at an impressive $3.99 (and 0.3 ounces), but it will be worth far more than that to anyone who wants to pack along more than one memory card.
+This small case holds 20 memory or SIM cards (12 regular size slots and 8 larger slots for SD cards).
 You can splurge and add in a memory card or two and still stay under the $20 limit.

 Did you even know you could get tiny lenses that will help you take better snaps with your cell phone?
-This portable kit contains a wide-angle, macro, and fisheye lens in one small pouch.
-They can be used with a wide range of cellphones, including iPhones, Samsung Galaxy, and more.
+This portable kit contains five different lenses including macro and wide-angle lenses.
+They can be used with a wide range of cellphones, including iPhones, Samsung Galaxy, and more (NOT dual lens smartphones, though).
 Perfect for someone who cares a lot about traveling light AND the photos they take along the way.

 Lightweight, roomy, and durable, this backpack folds down into it’s own zippered inner pocket.
 Take it along, then unfold it when you need a carry-on for excess baggage, a daypack, a grocery sack, or anything in between.